tfr42/deegree-docker/README.md

 Run deegree with PostgreSQL 9.4/PostGIS 2.1
 --------------------------------------------

-Get the Docker image for PostgreSQL and start the container with:
+Get the Docker image for PostgreSQL 9.4 with PostGIS 2.1 extension installed and start the container with:

     % docker pull mdillon/postgis
     % docker run --name postgis -p 5432:5432 -d mdillon/postgis